wdk-docs/got-docs/content/7-retry.md

 The function used to calculate the delay before the next request is made.
 Returning `0` cancels the retry.

-**Note:**
+!!! note

-> - This function is responsible for the entire retry mechanism, including the `limit` property.
+	This function is responsible for the entire retry mechanism, including the `limit` property.
 To support this, you need to check if `computedValue` is different than `0`.

-**Tip:**
+!!! tip

-> - This is especially useful when you want to scale down the computed value.
+	This is especially useful when you want to scale down the computed value.

 ```js
 import got from "got";